MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/desktop-ai-insights.md

 :::image type="content" source="media/desktop-ai-insights/ai-insights-07.png" alt-text="Screenshot of the Azure Machine Learning Models dialog box.":::

 Select **OK** to view the preview of the Azure Machine Learning model's output as a new column in the entity table.
-The model invocation shows up as an applied step for the query.
+The model invocation appears as an applied step for the query.

 If the model returns multiple output parameters, they're grouped together as a record in the output column.
 You can expand the column to produce individual output parameters in separate columns.